mbbill/undotree/README.md

  1. Run vim, and the log will automatically be appended to the file, and you may watch it using `tail`:
     * `$tail -F ~/undotree_debug.log`
  1. If you want to disable debug, just delete that file.

+### Alternatives
+Someone asked me about the difference with [Gundo](http://sjl.bitbucket.org/gundo.vim/), here is a list of differences, or advantages.
+ 1. Pure vimscript implementation and no 3rd-party libraries(like python) is needed, don't worry about performance, it's not such a big deal for vim to handle this.
+The only dependency is the 'diff' tool which always shipped with vim and even without 'diff' you still can use most of the features of this script.
+ 1. Realtime updated undo tree.
+Once you make changes, the undo tree will be updated simultaneously.
+ 1. Several useful marks, like current changeset, next redo changeset, saved changeset, etc.
+ 1. Toggle between relative timestamp and absolute timestamp.
+ 1. Realtime updated undo window.
+ 1. Ability to clear undo history.
+ 1. More customizable.

 ### License
 **BSD**